yu-jiang/blog/findopsolutionsllc/content/projects.md

 This has been my major focus at Clearmotion.
 We collected road surface data and use that for feedforward control of active suspension control.
 See [The RoadMotion Project](https://www.clearmotion.com/roadmotion/) for more details.

 ## Torque vectoring
 The client is making a certain type of vehicles that can distribute individual torques to different wheels.
-I helped formulated an optimazation problem to achieve optimal torque vectoring and implemented a real-time solver for it.
+I helped with formulating it into an optimazation problem to achieve optimal torque vectoring and implemented a real-time solver for it.

 ## ACC Controller Design for OTR Trucks
 The client is making electrical over-the-road trucks, and the scope of the consulting work is to prototype the first version of a adaptive cruise controller from scratches.